Creating a Culture of Achievement and Rigor through Formative Assessment & Effective Feedback

 Clayton County Public Schools | Jonesboro, GA

-With Graide Network support, CCPS teachers reallocated over 800 hours of grading and feedback time into data analysis, lesson planning, and professional development.
+Teacher development.
+With Graide Network support, CCPS teachers reallocated over 1,350 hours of grading and feedback time into data analysis, lesson planning, and professional development.

-In total, students have received over 22,000 pieces of individualized feedback on practice AP FRQs and 79% of students report more meaningful conversation with their teacher using feedback reports.
+Effective feedback.
+In total, students have received over 48,000 pieces of individualized feedback on practice AP FRQs and 79% of students report more meaningful conversation with their teacher using feedback reports.

-From Sept 2018 to Jan 2019, the number of students scoring 3 or lower has decreased by 50% and scores of 5 or higher have jumped 16%.
+From Sept 2018 to Jan 2019, the number of students scoring 3 or lower has decreased by 50% and scores of 5 or higher increased 16%.

 Clayton County Public Schools is aiming to redefine high academic expectations and ensure that all students graduate as productive, responsible citizens in the twenty-first century.
 The district has improved high school graduation rates by over 18 percentage points since 2015 but still finds that less than 40% of its high school graduates enroll in four-year colleges.
 Moreover, over 40% of students that do attend four-year colleges require remedial support.